nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 ## Today's learning objectives

-We'll start by working through the parts of [lesson 13](https://nt246.github.io/NTRES-6100-data-science/lesson13-relational-data.html#Relational_data) that we didn't have time to cover last time (filtering joins) and recap and strategies for successfully integrating data from multiples tables.
+We'll start by working through the parts of [lesson 13](https://nt246.github.io/NTRES-6100-data-science/lesson13-relational-data.html#Relational_data) that we didn't have time to cover last time (filtering joins) and recap on strategies for successfully integrating data from multiples tables.
 Then we'll shift gears to begin exploring the key programming concepts of iteration and conditional execution.

 By the end of today's and Wednesday's classes, you should be able to: